strapdata/elassandra-grafana-dashboard/README.md

 datacenter: "DC1"
 ```

-If you deploy Elassandra through the HELM chart, the **release** label is automatically added to your Elassandra PODs.
+If you deploy Elassandra through the [Elassandra HELM chart](https://github.com/strapdata/helm-charts), the **release** label is automatically added to your Elassandra PODs.

 ## Configure Prometheus POD scraping